ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 --------
 ## ESPHome

+The following assumes to use an ESP32 running ESPHome as a bridge between Bluetooth Low Energy (BLE) and Wifi.
 Only the ESP32 supports BLE, so the ESP8266 won't work here.

-### Bluetooth Name and MAC address

-Before flashing, the Bluetooth name of all devices will be LYWSD03MMC.
-After flashing the ATC firmware, the name depends on the MAC address and will be something like: ATC_010203, the second part is the last three bytes of the Bluetooth MAC address.
-The first three bytes are fixed to A4:C1:38.

-The MAC address in this example would be: A4:C1:38:01:02:03

-You can use *sudo hcitool lescan* on Linux, to list all active BLE devices.

 ### ESPHome: yaml file